 Move over grains and potatoes — Hanson of Sonoma is one of a few distilleries to produce vodka from grapes.
 The finished product can be enjoyed on its own or in one of the creative cocktails made and served in the distillery’s tasting room.
 Pair your drink with a wood-fired pizza, available Friday through Sunday.

-Hanson offers a variety of tasting experiences: in addition to their standard tour and tasting, guests can enjoy martini and caviar or vodka and truffles pairings.
-Their current lineup includes their award-winning Organic Original as well as flavored vodkas — cucumber, Meyer lemon, mandarin, habanero and other limited-edition flavors, such as boysenberry, ginger and espresso.
-The Sonoma distillery, which is family-owned and operated, also makes whiskey and has a second tasting room in Sausalito.
+Hanson has a variety of tasting options, from a standard tour and tasting to martini and caviar or vodka and chocolate truffle pairings.
+Their current vodka lineup includes the award-winning Organic Original as well as flavored vodkas — cucumber, Meyer lemon, mandarin, habañero and other limited-edition flavors, such as boysenberry, ginger and espresso.

 22985 Burndale Road, Sonoma, 707-343-1805, hansonofsonoma.com